ON THE RIVER AT 801 SOPHIA STREET IN DOWNTOWN FREDERICKSBURG, VIRGINIA

 On the evening of Thursday, October 15, 1942, after several days of heavy rains, the Rappahannock River began to rise.
 On the following afternoon, it reached a record stage of 45 feet above normal.
 The entire lower floors of Shiloh Baptist Church (Old Site) were inundated.
 Water rose to within 20 inches of the ceiling of the ground floor.
 Chairs, a piano, some small organs, hymn books, Bibles, and as many records and files as possible were moved to upper floors.
 Walls, woodwork, and floors on the lower level of the church were severely damaged.
 Some records were lost.
 No services were held at the church the following Sunday.

-During the second quarter of the twentieth century, the building’s primary elevation underwent an extensive renovation with the addition of a new façade.
+During the second quarter of the twentieth century, the building’s front side underwent an extensive renovation with the addition of a new façade.
 (Records of the exact date were apparently lost in the aforementioned flood.)

 Shiloh Baptist Church (Old Site) repeatedly used portions of its scarce assets to meet the needs of the larger community.
 For example, in January 1949, the church contributed $3,744 to the building fund of Mary Washington, the city’s only hospital, which still maintained a strict racial segregation of its patients.
 Members of the church hoped that the hospital’s practices would change once a new building was constructed.